 Doody, J. P. (2001).Coastal Conservation and Management: An Ecological Perspective (Vol. 13).
 Springer Science & Business Media.

 Doody, J. P. (2012).
 Sand Dune Conservation, Management and Restoration (Vol. 4).
 Springer Science & Business Media.

-No books have focused on the geo-ecology of coastal dunes in the Mediterranean Basin, especially not for the southern and eastern regions.
+No books to date have focused on the geo-ecology of coastal dunes in the Mediterranean Basin, particularly for the southern and eastern regions.
 The proposed book entitled "Geoecology of Coastal Dunes" concentrates only on the habitats of the coastal dunes in Israel.
-The book includes knowledge based on consecutive studies conducted over 15 years and on specific topics even more.
-The studies included aspects of dune geomorphology and soils, vegetation, and animals (arthropods, reptiles, and rodents).
+The book includes knowledge based on consecutive studies conducted over 15 years, with an in-depth focus on specific topics.
+Included studies cover aspects of dune geomorphology, soils, vegetation, and animals (arthropods, reptiles, and rodents).
 The book refers to the spatial distribution of plants and animals, their interactions, and their stability over time.
-In addition, two chapters focus on human influence on this crucial and sensitive ecosystem and suggestions for managing and conserving the dunes in light of the far-reaching changes that have existed over the past 70 years.
-In practice, the book records what there is today in the eastern part of the Mediterranean basin, and it is not sure whether it will exist in the future.
+In addition, two chapters focus on human influence on this crucial and sensitive ecosystem and suggestions for managing and conserving the dunes in light of the far-reaching changes that have experienced over the past 70 years.
+In practice, the book records the current status of these ecosystems in the eastern part of the Mediterranean basin, and it remains unclear whether they will persist in the future.

 Apparatus / Illustrative Materials

-It is estimated that the book will contain: About 200 photos, 95% of which are colorful, and the rest are black and white (archival photos).
+It is estimated that the book will contain: About 200 photos, 95% of which are in color, while the remainder are in black and white (archival photos).
 A significant portion of the pictures will be concentrated on boards, such as boards of plant and animal species.
-About 40 figures and 21 tables
+The book will also contain approximately 40 figures and 21 tables.

 Status of the Work

-The book in Hebrew was published in December 2022.
+The Hebrew version of this book was published in December 2022.
 Since then, additional new information has been added to that appears in the Hebrew version.
-In addition, in the proposed book, the introduction will include a broad literature review of the state of the coastal dunes and the geo-ecological knowledge that exists for the coastal dunes in the Levant region except for Israel (from Morocco in the west to Lebanon in the northeast).
+In addition, in the proposed book, the introduction will include a broad literature review of the state of coastal dunes and the geo-ecological knowledge that exists pertaining to coastal dunes in the Levant region except for Israel (from Morocco in the west to Lebanon in the northeast).
 The book will be translated into English and undergo academic editing as required.
 The book manuscript is expected to be ready within a year and a half, at the latest, two years since the contract will be signed between all the parties concerned.

 Possible Reviewers